premail/premail/README.md

 `gulp` instead.
 Again using the "postmodern" example, that would be `gulp build -d postmodern`.
 This will create the `index` files and then stop.

+If you need to troubleshoot the rendered template (that is, after the Handlebars data has been inserted, but before the MJML-to-HTML transpiling) append `--temp` to a command and it will include an `index.mjml` file in the output.

 ## Creating a new email from an existing design

 Instructions TK.